teransarathchandra/Customer-Registration-UI/README.md

 # Customer-Registration-UI
- Customer Registration Front End Project by Using Angular 13
+ Customer Registration Portal Project by Using Angular 13, DOT NET CORE 5.0 and Microsoft SQL Server

 Restore the given Database by using Microsoft SQL Server 2016 or Upwards Versions.